 There are approximately 89 known northern long-eared hibernation sites in New York.
-The NYSDEC completed surveys at 13 of those sites during the winter of 2016-2017 and documented only one northern long-eared bat.
-Historically, up to approximately 1151 northern long-eared bats were observed during winter counts focused on Indiana bats.
-This represents an approximate 99% decline in the species at these locations, and it is thought that of all bats in New York, this bat is at the greatest risk of imminent extinction (NYSDEC, unpublished data).
+Historically, northern long-eared bats were typically observed during winter counts focused on Indiana bats; however, this is no longer the case.
+Declines of 99%+ have been documented in the species, and is now thought that of all bats in New York, this bat is at the greatest risk of imminent extinction (NYSDEC, unpublished data).